What is DfE’s role?

 More useful links

-- List of RHI non-domestic beneficiaries - limited companies and organisations
+- List of RHI non-domestic beneficiaries - individuals and companies

 - Information on renewable energy (nidirect)